msayson/msayson.github.io/_posts/2024-07-14-lambda-power-tuning.markdown

 title: "Reducing Lambda latency by 76% with AWS Lambda Power Tuning"
 date: 2024-07-14 00:00:00 +0000
 categories: aws
-excerpt: "<p>Optimizing AWS Lambda memory capacity can decrease customer-facing latencies by up to 2-5 times without significantly increasing hardware costs, but can take some trial and error.
-The AWS Lambda Power Tuning tool can be used to determine the optimal memory capacity for any Lambda function within minutes, and can be set up in a few button clicks.</p>"
+excerpt: "<p>Optimizing AWS Lambda memory capacity can decrease customer-facing latencies by up to 2-5 times without significantly increasing hardware costs, but can take some trial and error.</p><p>The AWS Lambda Power Tuning tool can be used to determine the optimal memory capacity for any Lambda function within minutes, and can be set up in a few button clicks.</p>"
 featuredImage: /images/20240714_AWSLambdaPowerTuningResults.png
 ---